How I AI: Anish Acharya's 3 Creative AI Workflows for Music Videos, Book Cataloging, and Personal Finance

-In this episode of How I AI, I was thrilled to chat with Anish Acharya, a general partner at Andreessen Horowitz specializing in consumer investing and AI-native products.
-We moved beyond typical B2B AI discussions and dove into creative and personal AI projects.
-Anish demonstrated how anyone can harness AI's power, even for fun, artistic endeavors.
+For this episode of How I AI, I got to chat with Anish Acharya, a general partner at Andreessen Horowitz who focuses on consumer investing and AI-native products.
+We got away from the usual B2B AI talk and got into some really creative, personal AI projects.
+Anish showed how anyone can use these tools for fun, artistic stuff.

 Workflow 1: Creating AI-Generated Music Videos